Program enrolls once annually in the Fall (typically September).

 IYRS is a non-profit institution, and is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).

-How much is tuition to the School of Boatbuilding & Restoration?
+How much is tuition to the Boatbuilding & Restoration program?

 For current tuition rates, please see the Tuition & Fees page.